Vintage Japanese Kimono - 1

 Japanese Uchikake

-Chirimen silk crepe wedding kimono
+Chirimen silk crepe woman's kimono

 Japanese Tomesode